edenpro2/CTF/README.md

 * He first tries looking through the file for anything suspicious, like another photo or file...
 ![image](https://github.com/user-attachments/assets/a7f4cc2c-1e9c-498a-99a5-3128db340ede)

-* After searching enough, he finally lands on an EXE appended to the JPG file, starting with the ubiquitous MZ header
+* After searching enough, he finally lands on an EXE appended to the JPG file, starting with the ubiquitous MZ header:\
 ![image](https://github.com/user-attachments/assets/9a97cdfe-a420-4b7a-9ba0-89883c5d37b4)

 * This is how Simon did it: